anwachuku15/LNB/README.md

 # Mobile Social Networking App
-- **Optimized for iOS**
+- **Optimized for iOS** - full Android compatibility coming soon...
 - **Front-end built with React Native, using Redux & React-Redux for state management**
 - **Integrated Firebase for Authentication, Database, Storage, & Functions**

 ## Current Features
 **Build a network by connecting and collaborating with like-minded people**
 - Share opportunities, news, and knowledge on a live feed
-- Instant Messaging
+- Instant Messaging & Group Chat
 - Push Notifications
-- Search powered by Algolia

 ## Coming soon...